Thomas J. Timmins

 He is a regular speaker and law school lecturer (Infrastructure, P3's and Project Finance), appears regularly in international news media, and has been quoted in such leading news sources as the Economist Intelligence Unit, The Globe and Mail, Financial Post, World Journal, BNN, and Canadian Business.

 Tom leads Gowling WLG Canada's Energy Sector Group, while also serving as a member of the firm’s China Executive Leadership Team, as chief representative for Gowling WLG Canada in Beijing.
-He is also a member of the Toronto office's Diversity & Inclusion Council, and sits on the firm’s External Management Committee.
+He is also a member of the Toronto office's Equity, Diversity, and Inclusion Council, and sits on the firm's External Management Committee.